Center for Advanced Molecular and Immunological Therapies

 Building an Anchor for Innovation in Phoenix

-CAMI will serve as the anchor for an innovation district that will establish the Phoenix Bioscience Core (PBC) as a center of research, startup activity and corporate engagement.
-CAMI will be joined at the PBC by the University of Arizona Office for Research, Innovation and Impact, along with academic and research activities for the College of Engineering's Biomedical Engineering program.
+CAMI will serve as the anchor for an innovation district that will establish the Phoenix Bioscience Core as a center of research, startup activity and corporate engagement.
+CAMI will be joined at the PBC by the University of Arizona Office for Research, Innovation and Impact.

-- The new 10-story, 293,000-square-foot building complex is being designed to house 42 principal investigator-led research groups and 15 bioengineering research groups.
+- The new seven-story, 200,000-square-foot building complex is being designed to house up to 40 principal investigator-led research groups.

 - Student education will be prioritized in learning spaces dedicated to academic programs that will allow CAMI faculty and researchers to mentor and train the next generation of scientists.